3 Things Every Startup Needs

 3. Business Plan

-The time you spend up front will save you hours down the road, it will make you far more effective.
-That’s because you’re taking the time to think proactively and work through challenges and issues before you open your doors – before getting caught up in the day-to-day challenges of running your business.
+The time you spend up front will not only save you hours down the road, it will make you far more effective.
+That’s because you’re taking the time to think proactively and work through challenges and issues before you open your doors — before getting caught up in the day-to-day challenges of running your business.

 What’s more, you’ll be better prepared to explain your idea to your audience, whether that’s investors, customers, suppliers, partners — even employees.